timescale/docs.timescale.com-content/getting-started/installation-source.md

 #### Prerequisites

-- A standard **PostgreSQL 9.6, 10, or 11** installation with development environment (header files) (see https://www.postgresql.org/download/ for the appropriate package)
+- A standard **PostgreSQL :pg_version:** installation with development environment (header files) (see https://www.postgresql.org/download/ for the appropriate package)
 - C compiler (e.g., gcc or clang)
 - [CMake][] version 3.4 or greater